-To further prepare your home and possibly reduce your insurance costs, you may want to look into a windstorm mitigation survey.
-A certified wind inspector can check your home and certify it wind safe thereby reducing your premiums.
-You can find out more about wind certification here: Free Bonita Springs Wind - Hurricane Mitigation Inspection
+To further prepare your home and possibly reduce your insurance costs, you may want to look into a wind mitigation survey.
+A certified wind inspector can check your home and certify it’s wind rating thereby reducing your premiums.
+Call for a wind mitigation inspection with a local home inspector or ask your insurance agent for a recommendation.

 If you live in a condominium or a shared wall structure, like a villa or townhome you likely have structure coverage and usually have flood insurance which is paid for by the home owners association.
 If your lender requires you to carry flood insurance be sure to check with the property management company to have them send a copy of the policy to your lender.

 You’ll want to make sure you document the contents of your Bonita Springs home by video or photos.
 Put the images on disc and store it with copies of your policy that you have to remember to take with you if you ever leave the area due to a storm.
 In a pinch you can take photos with your cell phone.
 Did you know that your phone service provider can set your phone up to back up photos and documents to Google?

 Here is a list of things to do when a tropical storm or a hurricane is affecting SW Florida:

 Get your prescription medications filled so you have at a minimum a 14 day supply.

 Get enough water for each person in your household to have a gallon per day for up to two weeks.

 Cash talks!
 Go to the bank and get cash.
 The Visa card machine is electric and power may go out.